alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 * The infected PC has no reactions.
 On its turn it gets a single move action or a single action, but nothing more.

 ### The Next Morning
-The party will awaken to the sound of the ship's bell rining.
+The party will awaken to the sound of the ship's bell ringing.
 The Lambent Zenith is under attack again.

+#### Ship Attacks
+Rather than deal with trying to run a massive combat encounter that

 Each segment causes _one_ effect (roll or choose):